mendesarthur/mendesarthur/README.md

 <h1 align="center">Hi 👋, I'm Arthur</h1>
 <h3 align="center">An Internet Systems Development student and a passionate about technology</h3>

-<h3 align="left">About Me</h3>
-<p align="left"> I'm 17 years old. <br>
- currently i am a student of One Bit Code Brazil in Full Stack Web Development training.
-Every day I try to put my knowledge into practice in order to improve techniques and soft-skills applied to my area of ​​interest.</p>

 <h3 align="left">Languages and Tools (Learning)</h3>
 <p align="left">